Tattoos can be expensive. But you should always reserve a little extra to account for your tattoo artist’s tip.

 So if your artist takes the time to do a good tattoo, and you want to show you appreciate the hard work and long hours it takes to do this job for you, a tip is a great way to prove it.
 I promise it will be appreciated.
 Even if it isn’t needed or expected, it will be appreciated.

-I’d say the average tip is around 15%.
-If you’re pleased with the tattoo, take a stack of business cards and spread the word to everyone who asks about it because that definitively helps.
-While tips are appreciated, and even if the client decides not.
+I recommend you tipping your tattoo artist at list 10%.
+If you’re pleased with the work, take a stack of business cards and spread the word to everyone who asks about it because that definitively helps.
+While tips are appreciated, even if the client decides not.
 It won’t affect how I do my job if you don’t.